UnryzeC/WFE-Release/README.md

 Note: I strongly advice to extract WFE to a SEPARATE folder, as it prevents any possible collisions with other applications that may read/access any of the WFE files.
 Example: When WFE is in root Warcraft 3 folder, test commands won't work as for some reason Localisation and TestCommands are being accessed by it, probably as the game tries to read any .ini files, hence creating the issue.

-#### 2. Launch WFE.exe and choose desired parameters and click Save:
+#### 2. Launch WFEApp.exe and choose desired parameters and click Save:

 * Default config settings are saved in WFEConfigBase.ini